Shane Larkin

-DeShane Davis Larkin (born October 2, 1992) is an American-born Turkish professional basketball player and the team captain for Anadolu Efes of the Turkish Basketball Super League (BSL) and the EuroLeague.
-He also represents the senior Turkish national team in international competition.
+DeShane Davis Larkin (born October 2, 1992) is an American-born naturalised Turkish professional basketball player for Fenerbahçe of the Turkish Basketbol Süper Ligi (BSL) and the EuroLeague.
+He also represents the Turkish national team in international competition.

 Larkin played college basketball for the University of Miami.
 He was selected by the Atlanta Hawks with the 18th overall pick in the 2013 NBA draft, where he was immediately traded to the Dallas Mavericks.
 He last played in the NBA in 2018 with the Boston Celtics.
-Larkin is the son of Hall of Fame baseball player Barry Larkin.
+He is the son of Hall of Fame baseball player Barry Larkin.

 Early life

 Larkin was born in Cincinnati on October 2, 1992, to parents Barry and Lisa Larkin.
 His father Barry is a Hall of Fame shortstop for the Cincinnati Reds.
 Other athletes in Larkin's family include his uncles, former Xavier University standout basketball player Byron Larkin, and former Major League first baseman Stephen Larkin.
 When Larkin was in elementary school, his father's former Reds teammates Tony Pérez and Pete Rose would give the younger Larkin tips on hitting a baseball.
 After being told this training was "all wrong" by a Little League coach, Larkin quit baseball and decided to focus on basketball.